CacheControl/CacheControl.github.io/_posts/2019-07-04-vetting-dependencies.markdown

 Dev dependencies have a cost!
 Longer time to `npm install`, longer build times on CI, and one more package for contributors to grok.
 Project bloat is a major concern, and `devDependencies` should be no exception.
 Ask if the devDependency being added truly advances the project as a whole, or if it's only adding incremental value for developers who understand it while increasing the cognitive burden for everyone else.

+## Summary

+Every dependency incurs a cost which will manifest in different ways.
+When abandoned they become technical debt, when vulnerabilities are discovered they become an additional attack vector for bad actors, when unnecessary they increase project bloat and cognitive load.
+Every team would do well to adopt a thorough vetting processing for considering new dependencies.
+Having a simple checklist of criteria will pay off in spades over the short, medium, and (especially!) long term.

+> nothing is free, not even free software